-Doors can then be opened using an app on the guest’s phone, or through a centralised web application that is able to open doors.
+Doors can then be opened using an app on the guest’s phone, or through a centralized web application that is able to open doors.

 Example module, that will be fitted inside the lock.

-The beauty of this solution is that visually there will be no changes made on the door.
+The beauty of this solution is that visually there will be no changes made to the door.

 This has been used extensively in the hostel and vacation rental worlds.